fjswayze/Shack/README.md

 # SHACK

 Shack is a clone of the messaging service Slack.
-Shack features full user auth and channel funtionality.
-Users can join, create, edit, and delete channels about various topics.
+Users can sign up for an account, join channels, and send/receive messages.
 [Visit Shack](https://shack-aa.herokuapp.com/#/).

 # Technologies Used

 Shack's backend uses Ruby on Rails and PostgreSQL, it's front-end uses JavaScript, React.js, and Redux.js.
-I used CSS and HTLM5 to style the site and am in the process of implementing live chat with Action Cable/WebSocket.
+I used CSS and HTLM5 to style the site and implemented live chat with Action Cable/WebSocket.

 # Authentication
 ![auth](https://media.giphy.com/media/oKsXJSIvxCzXmTL1iW/giphy.gif)